imimali/coderun-2025-training/README.md

-# Django - the fastest hand in the west
+# Django - it's fast, very fast, and scalable too
 ![](images/file-gsZddsgkZo8dl59okVHYLSoD.jpg)
 Welcome to the Coderun 2025 Django tutorial.
 This tutorial will introduce you to the world of web development in the context of Django.